Faster, faster, faster! That’s the overriding mantra of the day when it comes to website load speed.

 The name is a little self-explanatory, but it causes a lot of trouble.
 Here’s a simple way to look at it:

-When Visitor A requests a page the website will build it and return this page ‘content’ to the visitor’s browser.
-With Page Cache running, this page content is saved so that it doesn’t need to be built again.
-Then, when visitor B comes along and requests the same page, the page cache simply sends out the previously cached content (without having to rebuild anything).
+When Visitor ‘A‘ requests a page, the website will build it and return this page ‘content’ to the visitor’s browser.
+With Page Cache running, this page content is saved so that it doesn’t need to be rebuilt if someone else asks for it.
+Then, when visitor ‘B‘ comes along and requests the same page, the page cache simply sends out the previously cached content (without having to rebuild anything).

 This sounds absolutely wonderful, right?
 Serving a page from cache will completely by-pass all the processing that goes into making a page load.
 Fan-freakin’-tastic!

 In the big, wide world of the web, content can be broken up into 2 main types:

 Static content is that which doesn’t change.
 A trivial example of this is an image.
 Images don’t magically change from 1 request to the next.
 If you request the same URI for an image, you’ll get the same image every time.
 It’s static – unchanging. (note: static is unchanging… it doesn’t mean “never” changing)

 Dynamic content is that which is constructed at the time of the request.
 Depending on various factors and variables, the content may change.
 Not all the time, but since it’s dynamic, it has every right to do so.

 How does this relate to page caching?
 Page caching is a way of forcing dynamic content to be static.